Cincinnati Child Support Attorneys

 How Are Child Support Orders Enforced in Cincinnati?

-When a parent fails to pay the required support, the Child Support Enforcement Agency (CSEA) in Cincinnati has several measures they can deploy to encourage compliance and retrieve any missed payments.
-The enforcement tools at their disposal include:
+When a parent fails to pay the required support, the Child Support Enforcement Agency (CSEA) in Cincinnati has several measures it can deploy to encourage compliance and retrieve any missed payments.
+Active penalties they can enforce are:

 Credit Reporting: Delinquent child support payments can negatively impact a parent’s credit score, making it more challenging to secure loans or credit cards.